fornclake/fornclake.dev/tutorials/zelda-like-4.0/player-movement-and-animation.md

 	move_and_slide()
 ```

-We are simply setting the body's velocity to our `input_direction`, multiplying it by our `SPEED` constant, and finally moving it.
-We don't even have to call the function in `_physics_process`; it is called implicitly through the getter declaration.

-Add the player to the main scene we created earlier.
+Add an instance of our player scene to the main scene we created earlier.
 We can run the scene now with F5 and the player will move with the arrow keys.
 Holding multiple directions should cancel each other out.

 #### Sprite Direction

-The last couple things we need to do is set the appropriate animation depending on the player's direction and start or stop the animation if the player is moving.
+Now we need to set the appropriate animation depending on the player's direction and start or stop the animation if the player is moving.

 We're going to create another getter function, this time for our `sprite_direction` variable.
 I am putting this right under `_get_input_direction`.
+We'll use a match statement that will take an orthogonal direction and set `sprite_direction` to a corresponding string before returning it.

 ```gdscript
 func _get_sprite_direction():